tpaidi/SER598-build-tools-website/content/docs/rollup/act3.md

 ```

 #### Expected Outcome

+- This step focuses on the outcome of doing code splitting as given above.
+Hence the below outcome is expected -

   - The output bundles will contain separate files for `index.js`, `another.js`, and their dependencies, ensuring only relevant chunks are loaded.

 ---